 - An Attorney General of the State of New York, as required by New York law

 A Kinship Hearing is like a small trial where the same rules of evidence and procedures in other court hearings must be followed.
 A referee rather than a judge generally presides at a Kinship Hearing and issues a report containing his findings of fact and conclusions at the end of the trial.
 In addition, the Guardian ad Litem will issue a report with his recommendations after the hearing.

 A referee’s report is not binding.
-The judge has discretion to approve, reject, or modify the report or order a new hearing.
+The judge has the discretion to approve, reject, or modify the report or order a new hearing.

 If you’re an heir who needs representation, so your legal rights are protected in a Kinship Hearing, contact us.
-Our experienced estate attorneys have helped clients in New York City, Stanton Island, Queens, and Long Island in complicated probate proceedings.
+Our Brooklyn estate planning attorneys have helped clients in New York City, Stanton Island, Queens, and Long Island in complicated probate proceedings.
 To learn how we can assist you, fill out our convenient online form to schedule an appointment today.